Mid Down Integrated College Initiative: Frequently asked Questions (FAQ)

 Q Where will it be located?

-The precise location will be decided in conjunction with the Department of Education taking into account where there is most interest.
-We are currently looking at the Crossgar/Saintfield area.
+The Steering Group would be hopeful that the site location would be along or just off the main arterial route (A5) which extends from Carryduff to Crossgar.
+The precise location will be decided in conjunction with the Department of Education, taking into account where there is most interest.

 Q: What age of children will the school cater for?